-And I need clothes that will be comfortable and practical, as well as look good.
+Wherever I go, I need travelling clothes that will be comfortable and practical, as well as look good.
 Ideally, they should pack down small and not crease and, for long trips where I may need to do some washing, dry quickly.
 Waterproofs should be just that.
-I’ve been sent items to review that didn’t keep me dry even in a light shower.
+I’ve been sent jackets to review that didn’t keep me dry even in a light shower.
 They didn’t make it into my blog!
 Here’s my round-up of the best travel clothes for women.

 Rohan outdoor clothing